labgem/microscope-user-doc/docs/content/userpanel/rightsmanagement.rst

 This interface is made for« Organism Administrators » and allows management of users access rights on organisms.

 .. note:: **Only annotators defined as «Organism Administrators» are allowed to use this functionality.
-By default, «Organism Administrators» are users who submit a Delivery of Service asking for a Genome integration into MicroScope: when the organism is delivered by LABGeM team on the MicroScope platform, the Delivery of service submitter is set with an additionnal access right, that will allow him to manage access rights of other users on corresponding organisms**
+By default, «Organism Administrators» are users who submit a Delivery of Service asking for a Genome integration into MicroScope: when the organism is delivered by LABGeM team on the MicroScope platform, the Delivery of service submitter is set with an additional access right, that will allow him to manage access rights of other users on corresponding organisms**

 How to read the interface?